rametta/pratica/README.md

 Use this when dealing with nullable and unreliable data that needs actions performed upon.

-Maybe is great for making sure you do not cause runtime errors by accessing data that is not there because of unexpected nulls or undefineds
+Maybe is great for making sure you do not cause runtime errors by accessing data that is not there because of unexpected nulls or undefineds.

+Every Maybe can either be of type `Just` or `Nothing`.
+When the data is available, it is wrapped with `Just`, if the data is missing, it is `Nothing`.
+The examples below should clarify futher.

+##### Maybe.map
+Map is used for running a function on the data inside the Maybe.
+Map will only run the function if the Maybe type is `Just`.
+If it's Nothing, the map will [short circuit](https://en.wikipedia.org/wiki/Short-circuit_evaluation) and be skipped.
 ```js
 import { Maybe } from 'pratica'